HurpDurp/TF2Benchmarker/README.md

 ### Process

-Every time you start a benchmark, it will perform the following steps:
+Every time you start a benchmark, the program will perform the following steps:

 1. Back up any existing `cfg/config.cfg` and `sourcebench.csv` files.
 2. A clean config.cfg will be generated, based on the following:
   * If the `Default` option is selected, the game will be started with the `-default` parameter.
-  * If the `Custom Config` option is selected, the current FPS config will be loaded.
+  * If the `Custom Config` option is selected, checked commands from the `FPS Config` list will be written to `/tf/custom/tfbench/cfg/autoexec.cfg`
 3. The game is started, the DirectX level is set (if needed) and a benchmark is run with the clean configuration.
 4. For each command in the list, an `autoexec.cfg` will be generated.
   * Conflicts between existing commands and the benchmark values will be automatically resolved.